canonical/ubuntu-pro-for-wsl/docs/explanation/ref-arch-explanation.md

 background.

 A user enters a Pro token and Landscape configuration using the GUI.
-When the GUI is launched it starts the Windows Agent.
+When the GUI is launched it starts the Windows Agent, if it's not already running.
 The agent runs in the background on the Windows host and manages communication with other components, including the remote Landscape server and the Pro service running within each instance of Ubuntu WSL.
 The agent is responsible for managing the state of instances and acts as a bridge between those instances and Landscape.
 If the configuration details are valid, all new instances will have Ubuntu Pro enabled and will be able to communicate with the Landscape server.
-If they are invalid then the GUI will prompt for valid details to be supplied.

 ```{figure} ../diagrams/structurizr-SystemContainers.png
 :name: top-level-arch